Amy13139/wip-eaw-docs/docs/port/data_file.rst

 EaW's Flaws
 ^^^^^^^^^^^
 The hierarchical data structures used were implemented to solve the many problems with EaW's XML files.
 Each individual unit is bloated with massive amounts of data that should have been implemented as an override to a default, or moved to a separate file altogether.
 Even with the variant system EaW has in place, huge chunks of XML files need to be copy-pasted over to the variants.
+This can create several problems with concept implementation, organization, and even adding units.

 The best example of copy-paste bloat is Chewbacca.
-Chewbacca has no issues on his own, but his ability to capture enemy vehicles created several.
-The solution was to create a clone of every single unit Chewbacca could capture, and change the unit when it was captured.
+Chewbacca has no issues on his own, but his ability to capture enemy vehicles created several problems, most prominently due to units not having an easy way to add a dynamic death effect (Chewbacca hopping out of the captured vehicles when they are destroyed).
+The solution was to create a clone of every single unit Chewbacca could capture, and change the unit into the Chewbacca clone when it was captured.
 This lead to every single imperial vehicle having a Chewbacca clone, which would need to have edits copy-pasted over to it from the original vehicle.

-..
-Todo, move some of this to UnitData when done

 EaW-Godot's Solution
 ^^^^^^^^^^^^^^^^^^^^